Natsumi-sama/OscQueryLibrary/README.md

     {
         Console.WriteLine(parameter.Key);
     }
+    return Task.CompletedTask;
 }

-// depending on your OSC library you might want to run this method on avatar change to update your list of available parameters if (received.Address == "/avatar/change")
+// depending on your OSC library you may want to run this method on avatar change to update your list of available parameters if (received.Address == "/avatar/change")
     OscQueryServer.GetParameters();